6 ways to supercharge your immunity

 2. Up your fruit and vegetable intake

 Protein from lean animal and plant-based sources (like legumes and lentils) can boost immunity by regulating existing cells and generating new ones.
-Protein in critical to build and repair body tissue and fight viral and bacterial infections.
+It’s critical to build and repair body tissue and fight viral and bacterial infections.

 4. Limit alcohol